YuHsuan-Lu/Background_Segmentation/README.md

     background-->output_video;
 ```
 ## Use sample input to test
-You can find these files in the corresponding repository</br>
+You can find these sample input files in the corresponding repository</br>
 You can also try out any video you like</br></br>
 ### Basename explanation
 For the command line you have to type in the basename of the frames including its path</br>